nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 <li><em>Fargate launch type</em>
 <ul>
 <li>Fargate service will launch a Task and not need to create EC2 instances beforehand</li>
-<li>We have ENI to connect to each Fargate Tasks which also get launched within our VPC to bind these task to network IP</li>
+<li>Has ENI to connect to each Fargate Tasks which also get launched within our VPC to bind these task to network IP</li>
 <li>As ENI is distinct IP we should have enough private address within our VPC<img src="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/overview-fargate.png" alt="enter image description here"></li>
 <li>Load Balancing
 <ul>